 From the Atlantic to the Appalachians, the Chesapeake Bay to the buzzing city of Baltimore, Maryland has one of the most unique landscapes in America.
 Maryland also has more than ten interstate highways that are major east coast trucking routes.
 While the American economy is largely dependent on commercial trucking, the increase of large trucks on Maryland's roadways has also increased the number of truck accidents.

-If you or your loved one were harmed in a Maryland truck accident, Regan Zambri Long is here to help.
-Our seasoned personal injury lawyers will guide you through the claims process and secure the compensation you deserve.
+If you or your loved one were harmed in a Maryland truck accident, Regan Zambri Long PLLC is here to help.
+Our seasoned Maryland truck accident lawyers will guide you through the claims process and secure the compensation you deserve.

 The Regan Zambri Long Maryland truck accident lawyers have ample financial resources at their disposal.
-This means your lawyer has the financial backing to take on large trucking companies and their insurance providers.
+This means your truck accident lawyer has the financial backing to take on large trucking companies and their insurance providers.
 You can rest assured we will see your case through until the very end.
-We prepare every case as if it were going to trial, so if we cannot come to an agreement on a fair settlement during negotiations, we will take the negligent parties to court.
+Our Maryland personal injury attorneys prepare every case as if it were going to trial, so if we cannot come to an agreement on a fair settlement during negotiations, we can easily take the negligent parties to court.

 At Regan Zambri Long, our truck accident attorneys have litigated truck accident claims involving the following types of trucks: